 The original idea of a complete edition of Voltaire’s works seems to have risen from a joint initiative by W. H. Barber and O. R. Taylor.
 Well aware of the deficiencies of the classic Moland edition (1877-1885), they had in mind only a reliable text.

 However, when they took the project to Besterman, his entrepreneurial enthusiasm was quickly aroused.
-Their modest proposal was soon transformed into a thorough-going critical edition with extensive scholarly apparatus, set out in a provisional table of contents covering the whole scheme in 146 volumes (subsequently enlarged to about 200 volumes by its completion).
+Their modest proposal was soon transformed into a thorough-going critical edition with extensive scholarly apparatus, set out in a provisional table of contents covering the whole scheme in 146 volumes (subsequently enlarged to 205 volumes by the time of its completion).
 Another basic principle was also agreed.
 The edition would follow chronological lines.
 In that way, the evolution of Voltaire’s thought would be more readily discerned.

 SVEC was from the first a bilingual publication covering all aspects of the Enlightenment the world over.
 It has long been established as a centre of excellence in its field, and many of its publications have become epochal.
 To name but a few: André-Michel Rousseau, L’Angleterre et Voltaire, vol.145-47 (1976); Christiane Mervaud, Voltaire et Frédéric: une dramaturgie des Lumières, vol.234 (1985); Chantal Grell, Le Dix- huitième siècle et l’Antiquité en France, vol.330-31 (1985) are outstanding in their respective domains.
 In addition, SVEC has carried in summary form the proceedings of the quadrennial Congresses, making the Foundation the technical Secretariat for ISECS (the International Society for Eighteenth-Century Studies).
 Now renamed Oxford University Studies in the Enlightenment (published in partnership with Liverpool University Press), the series publishes twelve volumes a year, which gives some idea of the scale of academic work from the world over that issues from the Voltaire Foundation.